isxuowo/mcwiki/API.md

 Mechanization is modularized into a set of event calls and scoreboard information.
 As such, it is very easy to develop add-ons that use Mechanization's features to create a seamless experience.
 This page documents everything you might find useful in creating an add-on.

+### Important References:

-Note: Mechanization depends on Datapack Utils for things like crafting, smelting, custom tools and world generation.
+Mechanization depends on Datapack Utils for things like crafting, smelting, custom tools and world generation.
 Since Mech depends on DU, you can use all of its API in your project as well.
 You can get more information over on its [wiki](https://github.com/ImCoolYeah105/Datapack-Utilities/wiki).

+Mechanization follows (as closely as possible) the conventions specified by the Minecraft Datapacks community, which helps to maintain compatibility between datapacks.
+You can reference them here: https://mc-datapacks.github.io/en/

 # Energy API
 ***